 All the races start and finish at Denbies Wine Estate near Dorking.
 As England's largest vineyard, Denbies has been producing award-winning English wines since 1986.
-The vineyards of Denbies Estate are situated on the famous chalky soil of the North Downs in a protected valley of south facing slopes.
+The vineyards of Denbies Estate are situated on the famous chalky soil of the North Downs in a protected valley of south-facing slopes.

-Friends, family and supporters are welcome to spend the day at Denbies where they can enjoy indoor wine tasting, the art gallery, the farm shop, wine and gift shop.
+Friends, family and supporters are welcome to spend the day at Denbies where they can enjoy indoor wine tasting, the art gallery, the farm shop as well as the wine and gift shop.
 They are also free to walk around the estate while you are running.
 Entry to the estate is free of charge and there is ample parking on site for non runners.

-The course is traffic-free although there is one crossing of a major road which will be policed by marshals.
+The course is traffic-free but there is one crossing of a major road which will be policed by marshals.
 The route is clearly marked and signed along the way and there will be marshals at all key turns and junctions.
 The marshals are there for your safety so please pay attention to any instructions they give you.